ray-project/ray/doc/source/starting-ray.rst

 .. note::

   When you run ``pip install`` to install Ray, Java jars are installed as well.
-The above dependencies are only used to build your Java code and to run your code in local or single machine mode.
+The above dependencies are only used to build your Java code and to run your code in local mode.

   If you want to run your Java code in a multi-node Ray cluster, it's better to exclude Ray jars when packaging your code to avoid jar conficts if the versions (installed Ray with ``pip install`` and maven dependencies) don't match.